Disaster Preparation |

 phone numbers of the adults at all times.
 Buy a basic First-Aid kit,

-a fire-extinguisher, fire blanket, 10 gallons
+fire protection, 10 gallons

-of water, extra nonperishable food.
 A simple, easy start will give you a sense of accomplishment,

 get you over the hurdle of getting started.